bingcheng45/crypto-slots/PRD.md

 **Product Name**: Crypto Slots
 **Version**: 1.0.0
-**Last Updated**: Initial Creation
+**Last Updated**: Updated Animation Framework to GSAP
 **Status**: Planning Phase

 ## Vision

-A modern, engaging crypto-themed slot machine game that combines the excitement of traditional casino slots with cryptocurrency aesthetics and modern web technologies.
+A modern, engaging crypto-themed slot machine game that **prioritizes exceptional user experience through buttery-smooth animations and immersive audio**.
+The game combines the excitement of traditional casino slots with cryptocurrency aesthetics and cutting-edge web technologies, delivering a premium gaming experience where every interaction feels polished and responsive.

+**Core Philosophy**: Smooth animations are not optional - they ARE the product.
+Every spin, button press, and win celebration must feel satisfying and immediate.

 ## Core Features